 Ernest Hemingway’s Birthplace Home Museum: Located at 339 N. Oak Park Ave., this is the home where he was born on July 21, 1899 in a second floor bedroom.
 The house, after his parents moved out, was totally changed until its restoration, which began in 1992, and authentically returned the house to its 1890’s Victorian heritage.
 The home has been fully furnished with period pieces, some family artifacts and many family photos.
 I took an hour tour and really enjoyed the experience and learning about his family history.
 I suggest that you book your tour online before you go, to assure that you can get into the time slot you want.
 They have a small bookstore where you can buy many of his novels.

 The Museum has programs throughout the year for community engagement.
 There is a book club and on the third Friday of each month (April-November) they have programs with an emphasis on the arts including literature (poetry, prose, reading), performance (music, dance, theatre) and the visual (drawing, painting, photography) along with cocktails and light snacks.
+They also offer walking tours of Oak Park during the summer months.

 His Boyhood Home, at 600 N. Kenilworth, Ave., is a few blocks north of his birthplace.
 You can’t tour the home, but you can see it from the outside.